sergueik/springboot_study/basic-harness/README.md

 Harness bets boldly on redefining CI/CD, reminiscent of Kaleidoscope’s card shark — clever, high stakes, but with no marked deck to guarantee success.

+>NOTE [Kaleidoscope](https://en.wikipedia.org/wiki/Kaleidoscope_(1966_film)) is a 1966 movie about a gambler criminal who uses [steganography](https://en.wikipedia.org/wiki/Steganography) hidden markings on card backs — to fix high-stakes poker games.

+One may occasionally get the faint smell of “steganography” when learning the Harness terminology.
+Another parallel is the gambler criminal's trick only works if every deck in play is marked his way, so he has to operate at global scale.
+A similar nuance appears here:
+Kaleidoscope's gambler’s trick works only if every deck is marked his way - once a system introduces its own dense terminology and abstractions - private taxonomy or encoded terminology only works if everything in the environment follows it.

 Harness’s contrarian strategy may offer unique benefits, but the “invent-the-wheel” nature introduces adoption and operational risk — especially for clients recently migrated from other cloud automation tools.